EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Implementing-and-managing-Storage-Spaces-and-Storage-Tiering.md

       -StorageTierSizes 32GB, 64GB
    ````

-1. Create a new volume on the new virutal disk and assign it to the drive letter D.
+1. Create a new volume on the new virtual disk and assign it to the drive letter D.

    ```powershell
    New-Volume `